 It might be a strange confession coming from a person working in the fashion industry, but I have been feeling lost and confused when it comes to my personal style for a while now.
 Before I started my job, I used to love visiting the local mall and browsing the latest selection of clothes even if I only bought a thing or two, or walked out empty-handed.
 Now that I work with clothing samples from Monday to Friday, I hardly ever go shopping anymore.

-I am lucky enough to be gifted clothes at work, but it poses yet another question – would I still choose this item if I had to pay for it, or do I only wear it because I was given it for free?
+I am lucky enough to be gifted clothes at work, but it poses yet another question – would I still choose this item if I had to pay for it, or do I only wear it because I got it for free?
 This year, I want to be more in sync with my personal style and make conscious additions to my wardrobe based on what truly reflects me as a person.
 I want to wear things that spark joy and make me feel good about myself (I may or may not have read Marie Kondo’s book recently…), regardless of what anyone else might think.

 7. Read at least 15 books

 Since we briefly touched upon the topic of books, yet another of my 2020 goals is to read at least 15 books this year.
 In my teens, I used to frequent the local library with my mum and could often be found with a book in hand, engrossed in a fictional world.
 As I moved away for university, I mostly did compulsory reading for my courses that I got zero enjoyment out of.
 In the past couple of years, I’ve been making time to read for pleasure again and it made a huge difference in my life.
 I’m really into self-help books, light reads, as well as page-turners and whodunits, so if you have recently read something you think I might like, please let me know!